hidny/CuboidSimplePhaseNetSearch/README.md

 | 4| 1|10| 7|##|##|##|<br>
 |##|##| 0|##|##|##|##|<br>

-See Appendix A for a the theory behind the shortcuts I'm planning on using.
+See Appendix A for the theory behind the shortcuts I'm planning on using.

 ###  The 'simply stacked nets'